 Humidity and Temperature in AgriculturePosted on May 13, 2019

-Any first-schooler knows that plants need four things to survive: light, water, soil and air.
-In terms of raising healthy plants however, one of the most important of these is actually the effect of water with regards to relative humidity.
+Plant needs four things to survive: light, water, soil and air.
+However, to raise healthy plants, the most important element is the effect of water.
+Water is crucial in regard to relative humidity.

 Relative humidity is a measure of how much water the air can hold at any given temperature.
 This means that say the air is at 60% humidity at 20 degrees, then the air is at 60% of its total moisture capacity for that temperature.

-This measure of air moisture, along with temperature, can make or break an agricultural operation, so it’s vital to get it right.
+Measuring air and temperature moisture can make or break your agricultural operation.
+So, it’s vital to get it right.

-Plants are by nature extremely responsive to their environments and depend on a certain set of air conditions in order to survive.
+Plants are, by nature, responsive to their environments.
+Furthermore, plants depend on a certain set of air conditions to survive.
 This is primarily due to their need to respire.

 Respiration in plants is the process of water leaving the leaves through evaporation via the stomata on the underside of the leaves.